fetchai/docs-archived/docs/etch-language/sc-annotations.md

 The `@action` annotation signifies a function which performs a transaction.

 A smart contract must have one or more functions annotated with `@action`.
-In order for a function to be callable from other smart contracts, it must be annotated with `@action`.
-Otherwise it will be effectively considered private.
+In order for a function to be callable from other smart contracts, it must be annotated with `@action`, otherwise it will be effectively considered private.

 You cannot run an `etch` smart contract on the <a href="https://github.com/fetchai/ledger-api-py" target=_blank>Python Ledger API</a> without an `@action` function and it is these functions that trigger the charging rules for data persistence fees.

+An `@action` return type must be either `void` or `Int64`.

 The following function performs a transaction between two parties.
+In the worst case, this function needs two shards for data storage.

 ``` c++
 @action